colinhowe/monner/README.rst

 Requirements
 ============

+It requires Python Version 3.3+.
 Python development headers.
 For example, in Ubuntu install this with `sudo apt-get install libpython-dev`.

 Installation
 ============